oswald2/Chart-fltkhs/README.md

 FLTKHS backend for the Chart Haskell library.

-Builds the library and (fi specified) the examples, which resemble the examples from https://github.com/timbod7/haskell-chart/wiki.
+Builds the library and (if specified) the examples, which resemble the examples from https://github.com/timbod7/haskell-chart/wiki.

 Transparency is not supported by FLTK, so e.g. Examples 8, 9 and 10 from the Chart library will not look correctly.
 This is a limitation of FLTK itself.

 To render a Chart to a widget, it is best to create a custom widget and override it's draw method.

 ## Building ##

+### Stack ###

 Just use stack build.
 If you specify the flag 'examples', also the examples will be built: